moul/iocat/README.md

-wscat
+iocat
 =====

-A WebSocket netcat-like utility.
+A Socket.IO and WebSocket netcat-like utility.

-An alternative to the built-in `wscat` binary, packaged with [ws](http://einaros.github.com/ws/).
+The WebSocket part is an alternative to the built-in `wscat` binary, packaged with [ws](http://einaros.github.com/ws/).

 Usage
 -----

 ```
-  Usage: wscat [options] URL
+  Usage: iocat [options] URL

   Options: